okuvshynov/cubestat/README.md

 We can see model training (on GPU), self-play (done on 4 performance CPU cores) and model evaluation, which runs inference on Neural Engine (ANE):
 ![Self-play + training + eval](static/selfplay.png)

-cubestat is a command-line utility to monitor usual system telemetry originally created for Apple M1/M2 devices.
+cubestat is a command-line utility to monitor usual system telemetry originally created for Apple M1/M2 devices, but now works on Linux with nVidia GPU as well, including Google Colab environment.

 At its current stage monitors:
 1. CPU utilization - configurable per core ('expanded'), cluster of cores: Efficiency/Performance ('cluster') or both.
 Is shown as percentage.
 2. GPU utilization per card/chip.
 Is shown in percentage.
 Works for Apple's M1/M2 SoC and nVidia GPUs.